Edwin Lascelles, 1st Baron Harewood: Early life

-He was born in Barbados, the elder son of Henry Lascelles (1690–1753) and Mary Carter.
-His father split the family fortune, leaving Edwin's younger brother Daniel as head of the business, and raised Edwin as a lord of the manor over their English estates.
-He was educated at Trinity College, Cambridge and on a European Grand Tour.
+Edwin Lascelles born c.
+1713 in the British colony of Barbados, the elder son of Henry Lascelles and his wife Mary Carter.
+His father split the family fortune, leaving Edwin's younger brother Daniel as head of the business, and raised Edwin as a lord of the manor in the family's English estates.
+Edwin was educated at Trinity College, Cambridge, and subsequently went on a Grand Tour in Continental Europe.

 Military and political service

-He fought against the Jacobites (1745), and entered Parliament as MP for Scarborough from 1744 to 1754.
+He fought in the Jacobite rising of 1745, and entered Parliament as MP for Scarborough from 1744 to 1754.
 He was later MP for Yorkshire from 1761 to 1780 and for Northallerton from 1780 to 1790 (inheriting the latter seat from his father Henry and his brother Daniel).
 By 1748 Edwin was installed as Lord of the Manor of Harewood and he built Harewood House from 1759 to 1771.

-On Daniel's death childless in 1784 and their only other sibling Henry's death two years later, Edwin was left in sole charge of the fortune, to which he added 22 working plantations, more than 27000 acre of West Indian property and 2,947 enslaved people surrendered to planters' creditors as the planters defaulted on debts because of the American War of Independence, worth £293,000 (about £28.3 million today).
-A great many enslavers depended on their sale of sugar and molasses to the American colonies for income.
+On Daniel's death childless in 1784 and their only other sibling Henry's death two years later, Edwin was left in sole charge of the fortune, to which he added 22 slave plantations, more than 27000 acre of land in the British West Indies and 2,947 slaves (which were surrendered to planters' creditors because they defaulted on debts due to the American War of Independence) worth £293,000 (about £28.3 million today).
+Many planters depended on their sale of sugar and molasses to the American colonies for income.

 He was made Baron Harewood, of Harewood in the County of York on 9 July 1790, but died childless and the title became extinct.
 The fortune passed to his cousin Edward Lascelles (1740–1820), 1st Earl of Harewood.